Data Visualization Slide Types & How to Use Them (+Examples)

 A fishbone diagram is also called an Ishikawa or cause-and-effect diagram.
 It's a tool used to find the main reasons for a problem.

 They resemble the skeleton of a fish, with the problem at the head and causes along the spine.
-Fishbone diagrams are great for finding and fixing problems.
+Miro's Fishbone diagram templates are great for finding and fixing problems.

 They help break down problems into smaller, easier-to-understand parts.